-&lt;sup>55 AT scrutiny reservation: would have preferred that the provision list the data to be logged, as is the case in Article 39 of the Prüm Treaty.
+55 AT scrutiny reservation: would have preferred that the provision list the data to be logged, as is the case in Article 39 of the Prüm Treaty.
 AT, BE and HU would have preferred the rules on logging to be generally applicable rules, also for domestic situations.

-&lt;sup>56 CZ and GR asked that the words "every access to" be reinstated.
+56 CZ and GR asked that the words "every access to" be reinstated.

-&lt;sup>57 IE proposed that the language between square brackets be deleted.
+57 IE proposed that the language between square brackets be deleted.

-&lt;sup>58 Deleted at the request of several delegations (DK, IE and IT).
+58 Deleted at the request of several delegations (DK, IE and IT).
 COM, HU and SI opposed the deletion.

-SECTION II - FURTHER PROCESSING, IN PARTICULAR FURTHER TRANSMISSION AND TRANSFER, OF DATA RECEIVED FROM OR MADE AVAILABLE BY THE COMPETENT AUTHORITIES OF OTHER MEMBER STATES i) the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties other than those for which the original processing took place; or ii) for other judicial, administrative and regulatory purposes directly related to purposes referred to in Article 5(2); or iii) the prevention of serious and immediate threats to public security; or iv) historical, statistical or scientific purposes, provided that Member States provide appropriate safeguards, such as, for example, anonymising the names of the persons concerned;
+SECTION II - FURTHER PROCESSING, IN PARTICULAR FURTHER TRANSMISSION AND TRANSFER, OF DATA RECEIVED FROM OR MADE AVAILABLE BY THE COMPETENT AUTHORITIES OF OTHER MEMBER STATES i) the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties other than those for which the original processing took place; or ii) for other judicial, administrative or disciplinary60 purposes directly related to purposes referred to in Article 5(2); or iii) the prevention of serious and immediate61 threats to public security; or iv) historical, statistical or scientific purposes, provided that Member States provide appropriate safeguards, such as, for example, anonymising the names of the persons concerned62;

-Further processing of personal data received from or made available by the competent authority of another Member State v) for any other purpose, only with the prior consent of the competent authority that has transmitted or made available the personal data
+Further processing of personal data received from or made available by the competent authority of another Member State59

-1. By way of derogation from Article 5(3), Member States shall provide that personal data received from or made available by the competent authority of another Member State may be further processed or made available to other authorities of another Member State only for one of the following purposes:
+By way of derogation from Article 5(3), Member States shall provide that personal data received from or made available by the competent authority of another Member State may be processed for purposes other than those for which they were originally received, or made available to other authorities of another Member State, only if this is necessary for one of the following purposes: